Back to blog

-Angular 14 through 18 have all reached end-of-life.
-Angular 19 LTS support ends in May 2026.
+Angular 14 through 19 have all reached end-of-life.
+Angular 19 LTS support ended on May 19, 2026 — since that date, it receives no security patches, no bug fixes, and no updates from the Angular team.
 If your enterprise application is running on anything older than Angular 20, this article is the reference your team needs to understand what that status means and what to do about it.

 Warning

-If your version shows a past date in the LTS column, you are running unsupported software in production.
-As of May 2026, that includes Angular 14 through 18 — and Angular 19 LTS is ending within weeks.
+If your version shows a past date in the Security Support Ended column, you are running unsupported software in production.
+As of June 2026, that includes Angular 14 through 19.

 Note